rohany/rohany.github.io/src/content/home.md

 I develop and manage the cloud infrastructure for the project on an ongoing basis.

 # News
+* **September 2021** Our paper, Compilation of Sparse Array Programming Models was accepted to OOPLSA '21.

 * **September 2020** I've started a PhD at Stanford University!